 - I understand there are conditions placed on receiving a grant and agree to refund the grant (or a pro-rated portion) if it is found that at any time I do not meet those conditions.

-- I understand I must complete the repower work specified in the application no later than the period of performance stated in the Grant Agreement.
+- I understand I must complete the equipment purchase specified in the application no later than the period of performance stated in the Grant Agreement.
 This deadline may be extended for cause if requested by the applicant and approved in writing by the District.

 - I understand it is my responsibility to ensure that all technologies are either verified or certified by the California Air Resources Board (CARB) to reduce NOx, and/or PM pollutants.

-- I have attached records, fuel receipts, logs, and operating hour documentation that validates the historic operation of the baseline equipment for at least the previous 24 months.
+- I have attached records, fuel receipts, logs, and/or operating hour documentation that validates the historic operation of the baseline equipment for at least the previous 24 months.

-- I understand any baseline engine which has been replaced must be permanently destroyed and rendered inoperable.
+- I understand any existing engine and equipment which has been replaced must be permanently destroyed and rendered inoperable.
 This work shall be documented by the District.

-- I understand that the baseline engine may not be removed until the manufacturers permanently marked serial number is documented by District inspection or a District tamperproof tag is affixed to the engine that ensures the engine’s identity can be verified after removal.
+- I understand that the existing engine may not be removed from the equipment until the manufacturers permanently marked serial number is documented by District inspection or a District tamperproof tag is affixed to the engine that ensures the engine’s identity can be verified after removal.

-- I understand that I must submit usage reports annually to the District.
+- I understand that I must submit usage reports annually to the District for the life of the project.

-- I understand I will be prohibited from applying for any form of emission reduction credits for Moyer-funded vehicles/engines including: Emission Reduction Credit (ERC), Mobile Source Emission Reduction Credit (MSERC), and/or Certificate of Advanced Placement (CAP), for all time, from the District, CARB, and/or any other district.
+- I understand I will be prohibited from applying for any form of emission reduction credits for this Moyer funded equipment/engines including: Emission Reduction Credit (ERC), Mobile Source Emission Reduction Credit (MSERC), and/or Certificate of Advanced Placement (CAP), for all time, from the District, CARB, and/or any other district.

 - I certify that the proposed project has not been funded and is not being considered for any funds by another air district or any other public agency.